junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 ♦ If he has a fever, use an antibiotic such as ampicillin (p.
 352) or tetracycline (p.
 355).

 ♦ Get medical help.
 Serious or chronic cases may require surgery.
 Note: Both prostate trouble and gonorrhea (or chlamydia) can also make it hard to pass urine.
 In older men it is more likely to be an enlarged prostate.
-However, a younger man—especially one who has recently had sex with a person with gonorrhea or chlamydia—probably has gonorrhea or chlamydia.
+However, a younger man, especially one who has recently had sex with a person with gonorrhea or chlamydia, probably has gonorrhea or chlamydia.

 # INFECTIONS SPREAD BY SEX (SEXUALLY TRANSMITTED INFECTIONS)